hualin-ok/hualin-ok.github.io/publications.md

 ### Poster presentations
 >
+> - Cox, R., **Lin, H.** & Larzelere, R. E., Sahbaz S., Washburn, I. J., Greder, K. (June 2021).
+Latino Immigrant Family Language Erosion and Youth Alcohol, Tobacco, and Other Drug Use Attitude:Parent-Youth Conflict As a Mediator.
+Poster will be presented at the Society for Prevention Research 29th Annual Meeting.
+>
+> - Washburn, I. J., Broadbent, C., Cox, R., **Lin, H.**, & Larzelere, R. E. (June, 2021).Theory Driven Model Selection for Outcomes with Many Zeros: Why Are There so Many Zeros in My Data?
+Poster will be presented at the Society for Prevention Research 29th Annual Meeting.
+>
+> - Sahbaz S., Cox, R., **Lin, H.**, Washburn, I. J., & Greder, K. (June, 2021).
+Promis Pediatric Psychological Stress Measure Is Gender and Acculturation Invariant for Immigrant Latino Youth.
+Poster will be presented at the Society for Prevention Research 29th Annual Meeting.
+>
 > - **Lin, H.** & Larzelere, R. E. (April 2021).
 Using Machine Learning to Identify Key Predictors for Alcohol, Tobacco, and Drug Use in Adolescents.
 Poster will be presented at the 2021 virtual biennial meeting of the Society for Research in Child Development.
 >
 > - Cox, R., **Lin, H.** & Larzelere, R. E., Sahbaz S., Washburn, I. J., Greder, K., Leon, M., Lopez, A. (April 2021).
 Latino Immigrant Family Language Discrepancies and Problematic Youth Outcomes: Parent-Youth Conflict as a Mediator.
 Poster will be presented at the 2021 virtual biennial meeting of the Society for Research in Child Development.